LiorSinai/liorsinai.github.io/_posts/2021-06-05-advanced-collisions.md

 For Julia code on my laptop, this takes 22.5 seconds.
 Monte Carlo simulations with 10,000 trials per each point from 1 to 60 takes 2.2 seconds for all 600,000 trials.
-So the Monte Carlo simulations is faster.
+So the Monte Carlo simulations are faster.

-If there is an easier way to calculate the theoretical value, please let me know 🙂.
+If there is an easier way please let me know 🙂.

 ---